siliconflow/onediff/README.md

 docker pull oneflowinc/onediff:20231106
 ```

+OneDiff Pro delivers even higher performance and second-to-none deployment flexibility.

 ## Business inquiry

-If you need ComfyUI or quant support or any other more advanced features, please send an email to caishenghang@oneflow.org to tell us about your **use case, deployment scale and requirements**!!
+If you need **LoRA**, [**ComfyUI**](https://github.com/Oneflow-Inc/diffusers/wiki/Run-ComfyUI-with-OneDiff) or **quant** support or any other more advanced features, please send an email to caishenghang@oneflow.org to tell us about your **use case, deployment scale and requirements**!!

 |                      | OneDiff Open Source | OneDiff Pro |
 | -------------------- | ------------------- | ----------- |